Astronomical causes of UFOs – continued

 Finally, satellite re-entries occur on a daily basis.
 In appearance they are similar to fireballs but can be brighter, longer-lasting, and slower-moving.
 As a man-made object burns up it usually fragments into numerous pieces, giving the impression of a cigar-shaped UFO with portholes.

-For instance, a widely reported sighting over the British Isles early on 1993 March 31 termed the Cosford Incident is now known to have been caused by the re-entry of the rocket that launched the Russian Cosmos 2238 satellite into orbit, combined with the misidentification of a police helicopter by a meteorologist at an RAF base an hour and a half later.
-Yet the MoD investigator at the time, Nick Pope, declared: “It seems that an unidentified object of unknown origin was operating in the UK Air Defence Region without being detected on radar.”
+For instance, a widely reported sighting over the British Isles early on 1993 March 31 termed the Cosford Incident is now known to have been caused by the re-entry of the rocket that launched the Russian Cosmos 2238 satellite, combined with the misidentification of a police helicopter by a meteorologist at an RAF base an hour and a half later.
+Yet the MoD investigator at the time, Nick Pope, declared: ‘It seems that an unidentified object of unknown origin was operating in the UK Air Defence Region without being detected on radar.’
 Hence another solved case has come to be regarded by some as an officially recognized UFO.

-Satellite predictions, including flashes from Iridium satellites, can be obtained for any location in the world from the web site hosted by the German Aerospace Centre (DLR) on http://www.heavens-above.com
+Satellite predictions can be obtained for any location in the world from the web site hosted by the German Aerospace Centre (DLR) on https://www.heavens-above.com

 Good UFO spotting!